Hate and Destructiveness

 The Austin Psychoanalytic program theme for 2020-2021 is Hate and Destructiveness in the Psyche, Clinical Encounter and Beyond.
 In contrast to our theme of sexuality last year, this year we turn our attention to the darker side of human experience.
 Freud’s concept of a death drive always was controversial, yet hate and destructiveness seem ubiquitous.
 We will examine contemporary and historic psychoanalytic views of hate, how it develops, and the dynamics of destructive behavior directed at self, others, and groups.
 This will include an exploration of how hate and destructiveness manifest in the consulting room.
 Finally, we will consider whether hate can be tempered and destructiveness transformed into more adaptive forms of aggression.

 Diversity Conference with Donald Moss, MD and Lynne Zeavin, PsyD.
-November 14, 2020: Racism, Homophobia, Misogyny, and Other Forms of Prejudice
+November 14, 2020 – On White Racism– Dominating the Other/Ravaging the Self– The Workings of Parasitic Whiteness.

-Clinical Conference with Otto Kernberg, MD, FAPA – January 23, 2021: Dr. Kernberg will present on the characterological aspects of hate and destructiveness.
+Clinical Conference with Otto Kernberg, MD, FAPA – January 23, 2021: Psychoanalysis and Transference Focused Psychotherapy: Differences and Mutual Enrichment.
+Dr. Kernberg will present on the characterological aspects of hate and destructiveness.

-Clinical Conference with Sue Grand, PhD – February 27, 2021: This conference will explore the hate and destructiveness that can surface in treatment, manifested by therapists as well as clients, and consider ways of dealing with these issues.
+Clinical Conference with Sue Grand, PhD – February 27, 2021 – Hate and Destructiveness in the Clinical Encounter: An Intersubjective Perspective.
+This conference will explore the hate and destructiveness that can surface in treatment, manifested by therapists as well as clients, and consider ways of dealing with these issues.

-Ethics Conference with Jane Tillman, PhD – April 10, 2021: Our ethics conference will engage in the current approaches to suicide risk and intervention, along with ethical considerations in treating clients exhibiting suicidal and self-harmful behaviors.
+Ethics Conference with Jane Tillman, PhD – April 10, 2021- Working with Suicidal Patients: Ethics and Engagement at the Edge of Life.
+Our ethics conference will engage in the current approaches to suicide risk and intervention, along with ethical considerations in treating clients exhibiting suicidal and self-harmful behaviors.

 September 2, 2020 Ricardo Ainslie, PhD: Long Dark Road: The Psychology of a Hate Crime in East Texas